-Support Your Mental Health #1: Ask for Help
+Ask for Help

 Asking for help before you go to a dark place is recommended.
 I do know that it’s easier said than done, though.
 Feeling off emotionally can affect the way you relate to others.
 This might result in the desire to isolate yourself.
 Asking for help doesn’t mean you have to go to therapy or a doctor.
 It could be as simple as confiding in a trusted loved one about your feelings or concerns.

-Support Your Mental Health #2: Focus on Physical Health Too
+Focus on Physical Health, Too

-It’s almost impossible to overstate the importance of getting enough sleep, exercising and eating right when it comes to mental health.
+It’s almost impossible to overstate the importance of getting enough sleep, exercising, and eating right when it comes to mental health.
 Sleep scientists have long known that a lack of restorative sleep is connected with all forms of mental illness, including depression, anxiety, and personality disorders.
 There seems to be a direct correlation between longer, and higher quality sleep, and positive mood.

 Diet, too, can be a major piece of the puzzle when it comes to balancing your mood.
 Some people experience depression as a result of food allergies, such as undiagnosed celiac disease.
 Others find that conditions like anxiety are dramatically exacerbated by the use of caffeine and other stimulants.
+Once you have an understanding of what things to avoid, look into supplements or products that might help.

-Support Your Mental Health #3: Don’t Compare Yourself to Others
+Don’t Compare Yourself to Others

 Some research suggests that the prevalence of social media in the modern world has led to an increase in depression and other mental health conditions.
 This is especially true with those who spend more time there.
 For that matter, screen time alone can affect your mood and neurological health.
 This, in turn, affects your mental health.